U.K. police arrest 18-year-old after London subway attack

 “The public should remain vigilant as our staff, officers and partners continue to work through this complex investigation," he said.

-London Mayor Sadiq Khan responded to the arrest, saying that "there will still be significant activity today and over the days ahead."
+London Mayor Sadiq Khan responded Saturday to the earlier arrest, saying that "there will still be significant activity today and over the days ahead."

 "London will never be intimidated by terrorism," he added.
 "We will always defeat those who seek to harm us and destroy our way of life."

-The detonation at Parsons Green Tube station in southwest London injured 29 people.
+The detonation at Parsons Green Tube station in southwest London injured 30 people, officials with the nation's health service in London said Saturday.
 None of their wounds — mostly superficial burns — were considered serious or life-threatening.

 Prime Minister Theresa May subsequently announced that the nation's threat level for international terrorism had been increased to critical, its highest level, meaning another terror attack may be imminent.